 - Paper Brigades

 Participants are split into small groups and encouraged to accomplish tasks using simple materials such as paper, cardboard, tape, etc. These challenges can include building a marble shoot, a small raft that can float on water or building the tallest tower.
 Brigade initiatives foster communication, collaboration, creativity, engineering, being resourceful, and thinking outside the box.

 We can take many of our programs on the road, including to your school!
-Please reach out to our Guest Services Director, Jordan Bont, at 616-717-5571 for more information.
+Please reach out to us for more information 616-717-5571